lindsay-terry/stock-ness-monster/README.md

 Lindsay- Contributed to Orders page, parts of Customers page, parts of My Team (Users) page.

-Ryan- Contributed to Products page.
+Ryan- Contributed to Products page and Categories page.

 Peyton- Contributed to Reports page and part of My Team (Users) page.

-Olivier- Contributed to the footer and part of Orders page.
+Olivier- Contributed to the navbar, footer, and part of Orders page.

 Elena- Contributed to Home page and parts of Customers page.